Once You're Accepted

 One important decision you will make is where to live during your time at Shoreline.
 Like most community colleges, Shoreline does not have dormitories.
 However, we can provide information to help you with housing.

 As an international student at Shoreline Community College, you are required to have medical insurance during your studies.
-You may purchase medical insurance in your home country before departure or purchase insurance through the college.
-For more information about Medical Insurance requirement at Shoreline, please visit click here.
+Shoreline Community College requires that all students carry medical insurance through the college.

 Shoreline Community College is about 10 miles (16 kilometers) north of downtown Seattle.
 There are several ways to reach campus and the surrounding area.